 At this point, the Algarve gives way to the Alentejo, but the coastline remains ruggedly spectacular all the way up to the picturesque little fishing village of Porto Covo.
 The entire region is part of the massive Parque Natural do Sudoeste Alentejano e Costa Vicentina, ensuring its natural beauty and untamed landscapes remain protected from the ravages of development and tourism.

-Boasting untrammelled beauty, phenomenal beaches and world-class surfing, it is continually surprising that the Costa Vicentina Portugal retains such a relaxed and authentic air.
+Boasting untrammelled beauty, phenomenal beaches and world-class surfing, it is an ideal destination for families and adventure seekers alike, which is why it is surprising that the Costa Vicentina Portugal retains such a relaxed and authentic air.
 While millions of foreign tourists flock to the southern Algarve every year, this wonderful series of traditional villages and incredible beaches sees just a fraction of the visitors its neighbour gets, attracting mainly Portuguese families and avid surfers.
 This is a chance to see a more unspoiled Portugal.